mysociety/fixmystreet/install/index.md

 * mod_expires
 * mod_fastcgi

-For most Linux distributuions you should be able to install these using the distribution's packaging system.
+For most Linux distributions you should be able to install these using the distribution's packaging system.

 At this point you be able to restart the webserver and see your FixMyStreet